The Crossings Park: Recreation

 In the back half of the park, away from the entrance, the Crossing holds the signature recreational center called the Rudy A. Ciccotti Center.
-The facility holds an aquatic center which includes a two-story water slide, a 25-yard lap pool, a hot tube, a water playground for the family and children, and also its own lazy river.
+The facility holds an aquatic center which includes a two-story water slide, a 25-yard lap pool, a hot tube, a water playground for the family and children, and also its lazy river.
 They offer swim classes for all ages, along with birthday parties and events alike.
 Not only do they have an aquatic center but they also have four full basketball courts, a full gym filled with free weights and machines, and lastly two running tracks that overlook the basketball courts.
 The Rudy A. Ciccotti center offers non-physical activities also such as nutrition services and massage therapy.

 Also in the Crossings Park there is a full, wheelchair-accessible playground from which children tend to play on day in and day out.
 The playground is made up of four sets of swing sets, a sand pit, slides and a massive jungle gym.
 Along with the playground, there is a maze located right beside it that enables children to play in whenever they choose.

 Other

 The Crossings Park also plays home to some other service opportunities that local kids in the neighboring school districts can get involved in.
 The Colonie Youth is a program where kids from three school districts meet at the Crossings to talk about and perform community service activities.
 This organization has performed tasks that have benefited many fields of need.
 One in particular was the Support Our Troops where they sent a care package to the troops overseas during spring season.

 The park is also a meeting place for prom and homecoming pictures for the local high school dances.
 Schools across the capital region gather here before their dance to get pictures with the pond and scenery in the background.

+The park is used as the home cross country course for Siena College's cross country team.
+The Crossings has held the Metro Atlantic Athletic Conference tournament for both men's and women's cross country twice, doing so in 2018 and in 2022.